Click the section below to proceed to the questions relevant to that section. Or you may go to the Virginia Supreme Court Self-Help page.

 A debt is always owed.
 You should consult with an attorney who probably will file a petition in the circuit court.

 I want to pay my personal property tax.

 You pay the Treasurer’s Office at City Hall, 1st Floor.

 Parking tickets are paid to the Parking Office across the street from the Marriott Hotel or you may pay them online on the City of Norfolk Web Site http://www.norfolk.gov

 I need a copy of a Death Certificate.

 Death Certificates may only be given out by the Department of Health.
-This area its the Public Health Building at 830 S Hampton Ave near Norfolk General Hospital, if it is recent.
-You may obtain a form from the Clerks Office to send to Division of Vital Records out of Richmond also.
+This area is the Public Health Building at 830 S Hampton Ave near Norfolk General Hospital if it is recent.
+You may obtain a form from the Clerks Office to send to the Division of Vital Records out of Richmond also.